-Singapore summit: Anxious world awaits outcome of high-stakes talks

-(CNN)With the world watching on, US President Donald Trump shook hands with North Korean leader Kim Jong Un, predicting that the meeting would be a "tremendous success" and that the two men were going to have a "terrific relationship."
+Singapore summit: 'World will see a major change' says Kim Jong Un

+(CNN)With a handshake, the leaders of the US and North Korea broke through decades of antagonism, signaling a willingness to stake their reputations on forging a new relationship between the two nations.

-It was a moment that few would have foreseen at the end of 2017, a year in which Washington and Pyongyang traded threats of nuclear war amid repeated North Korean weapons test.
+It was a moment that few would have foreseen at the end of 2017, a year in which Washington and Pyongyang traded threats of nuclear war amid repeated North Korean weapons tests.

-The much anticipated summit, the culmination of months of back-room meetings, proved a highly choreographed and scripted affair, yet still maintained an element of the surreal.
+Tuesday's much anticipated summit, the culmination of months of back-room meetings, proved a highly choreographed and scripted affair, yet still maintained an element of the surreal.

-At the end of their talks, Trump and Kim signed what Trump called a "pretty comprehensive" document, that he was "very honored" to be signing.
-In response, Kim said the two men had decided "to leave the past behind."
+Appearing side-by-side at a signing ceremony following several hours of talks, Kim said "the world will see a major change," adding that the two men had decided "to leave the past behind."

+Trump said that he and Kim had formed a "very special bond" as the two added their names to what the US President called "pretty comprehensive" agreement.
+Trump said he was "very honored" to be signing.

+The signing ceremony capped a remarkable series of developments Tuesday in which Trump and Kim put aside months of personal antipathy to meet in person -- the first ever meeting between a sitting US president and a North Korean leader.

-Putting aside years of mutual hostility and distrust, the two leaders strode towards each other on a red carpeted reception area of Singapore's Capella Hotel, shaking hands in front of alternating US and North Korean flags, while flashing guarded smiles.
+The two men began the summit by strolling towards each other on a red carpeted reception area of Singapore's Capella Hotel, shaking hands in front of alternating US and North Korean flags, while flashing guarded smiles.

-It was the first time a sitting US president and North Korean leader have ever met.
-Washington and Pyongyang have tried and failed to uphold other agreements on North Korea's nuclear program, but both leaders have said this time is different -- and they're staking their names and reputations on it.
+Washington and Pyongyang have tried and failed to uphold other agreements on North Korea's nuclear program, but both leaders have promised this time will be different.

 Despite the pressure, the two leaders appeared wholly at ease, exchanging pleasantries and at one point appearing to share a joke.